MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-query.md

 :::image type="content" source="media/tutorial-rag-solution/chat-results-3.png" alt-text="Screenshot of an LLM response to a change in prompt composition.":::

-In this tutorial, assessing the quality of the answer is subjective, but since the model is working with the same results as the previous query, the answer feels incomplete given the body of content available.
+In this tutorial, assessing the quality of the answer is subjective, but since the model is working with the same results as the previous query, the answer feels less focused, and some bullets seem only tangential to a question about the surface area of water on earth.
 Let's try the request one last time, increasing `top=10`.

 :::image type="content" source="media/tutorial-rag-solution/chat-results-4.png" alt-text="Screenshot of an LLM response to a simple question using top set to 10.":::